Resurgence and Riemann--Hilbert problems for orientifolded conifolds: SO/Sp Chern--Simons theory and the primitive quantum dilogarithm

 On the dual side, we must consider the orientifolding of the resolved conifold.
-The analysis in \cite{sinha-2000-c6cf9be1} shows that the closed-string target space has an $\mathbb{RP}^2$ instead of a $\mathbb{P}^1$.
+Their analysis shows that the closed-string target space has an $\mathbb{RP}^2$ instead of a $\mathbb P^1$.
 There is also a choice of signs for worldsheets with crosscaps, leading to different duals for $\SO/\Sp$ theories.

-After identifying the parameters of the gauge theories with those of closed strings in the resolved conifold geometry, Sinha and Vafa express the $\SO/\Sp$ free energy in terms of the Chern--Simons partition function \cite[(4.38), (4.39)]{sinha-2000-c6cf9be1}.
-For our purposes we use the equivalent closed-form expression given in \cite[(3.2)]{bouchard-2004-e19a9bf3}, which we will use for subsequent manipulations:
+Let $T$ denote the Kähler parameter in the Chern--Simons normalization.
+After identifying the parameters of the gauge theories with those of closed strings in the resolved-conifold geometry, Sinha and Vafa express the $\SO/\Sp$ free energy in terms of the Chern--Simons partition function \cite[eqs.~(4.38)--(4.39)]{sinha-2000-c6cf9be1}.
+For our purposes we use the equivalent expression given in \cite[eq.~(3.2)]{bouchard-2004-e19a9bf3}, which we will use for subsequent manipulations:

-Here, the upper and lower signs apply to $\SO$ and $\Sp$, respectively.
-The variable $q=e^{g_s}$ appearing in \eqref{eq:sosp-free-energy} is defined through

-where $y$ denotes the dual Coxeter number of the gauge group, taking values $N-2$ for $\SO(N)$ and $N+1$ for $\Sp(N)$.
-Furthermore, $t$ in \eqref{eq:sosp-free-energy} represents the 't Hooft coupling, expressed as